Farama-Foundation/PettingZoo/docs/classic.md

 * No classic environments currently take any environment arguments
 * All classic environments are rendered solely via printing to terminal
 * Many classic environments have illegal moves in the action space, and describe legal moves in  `env.infos[agent]['legal_moves']`.
 In environments that use this, taking an illegal move will give a reward of -1 to the illegally moving player and 0 to the other players before ending the game.
 Note that this list is only well defined right before the agents takes its step.
-* Reward for most environments only happens at the end of the games once an agent wins or looses, with a reward of 1 for winning and -1 for loosing.
+* Reward for most environments only happens at the end of the games once an agent wins or losses, with a reward of 1 for winning and -1 for losing.

 Many environments in classic are based on [RLCard](https://github.com/datamllab/rlcard).
 If you use these libraries in your research, please cite them: